 |Dr. John Desmond, MD

 |Loretta Williams, BSN, RN

 Director of Shorter Health Services

 A completed health/immunization form must be received in Student Health Services prior to registering for classes.

 - 2 MMRs

-- TDAP (Tetanus, Diphtheria and Pertussis) injection less than 10 years old
+- TDAP (Tetanus, Diphtheria and Pertussis) injection within the past 10 years.

 It is recommended you receive the following immunizations and screening:

 - PPD (Tuberculosis screening within 1 year)